 Each rug is custom-made: hand-knotted using the highest-quality natural materials, including wool, pure silk, cashmere and alpaca.
 The quality is crafted by centuries of knowledge and skilled hands in Nepal.

-Recently featured at DESIGN MIAMI.LA The colorways of the Passages rug are named for the various routes of exploration and passage humans have traveled across the globe and between worlds.
+Featured at DESIGN MIAMI.LA The colorways of the Passages rug are named for the various routes of exploration and passage humans have traveled across the globe and between worlds.
 Pictured here is Queen Mary.
 The mid-twentieth century ocean liner named for Mary of Teck, the consort of King George V. Perhaps the most iconic of leisure cruises, there is no doubt that the Queen Mary hosted more than a few secret lovers enjoying the short-lived freedoms from their more mundane lives on land.

 Though its name is slightly different across various groups of people, the TOWER OF BABEL is a story that evolved over the course of many cultures and centuries.
 In it, the faithful built a beautiful tower or ziggurat to the sky, wanting to get closer to their gods.
 The gods invariably did not like that idea and cast them asunder, making each other’s language unrecognizable, in an effort to keep people apart.